qd-qd/sdk-tutorials/onboarding/chapter-3/2-section-2.md

 To understand consensus in blockchain technology, remember that the truth is the state all participants agree upon.
 Consensus is eventual in blockchain because blocks are created as transactions are performed.
 Thus, what is agreed upon depends on the operations taking place.

+Why is the consensus gradual?
+The combination of competitive block creation and the latency of the network means it is possible for different "truths" about the state of the blockchain to coexist.
+The forming of a definitive consensus is not an instantaneous event, but more a gradual agreement and acceptance of one depiction of the network's past activity over another.

 Take a look at why eventual consensus is important and how consensus is reached in case of competing claims.

 ### The CAP Theorem